 Now, three 4-group sekis . . . except for the last one!
 (But then, why is the second one a seki?)
 I will let you think about it for a few days . . .

 f3etoiles Mmm.
-I did count, but might be wrong, as I find White still win a point by breaking the seki (chinese count, at least the odd result is not so odd :-} > Anyway, if you thought it balanced (no difference in point) I would call it a non-terminal seki, at least . . .
+I did count, but might be wrong, as I find White still gains a point by breaking the seki (Chinese count, at least the odd result is not so odd :-} > Anyway, if you thought it balanced (no difference in points) I would call it a non-terminal seki, at least . . .

 Robert Pauli: Under territory scoring, White gains zero by sacrificing her left side - she ends with 10 points territory and 12 captives, just like Black - but since she loses sente, one might still call it seki.

 Bill: By Spight rules with territory scoring this is terminal, but will be played out in the encore for a White win (-1 [the captive Black hands over to balance moves]).
 By J89 rules this is seki, but a case can be made for one point without capturing. ;-)

 Now for something really strange: an asymmetrical 3-group seki.
 I can hardly believe it (especially as it was missed for so long), but I cannot find my mistake . . .

 To please Robert Pauli, here is a 6×6 version:

 Robert Pauli: Thanks, Denis, but this one is smaller, plainer, and more balanced (too bad not one black stone can be reversed):

 f3etoiles No, it is correct (well, as far as 4×8 games go), as the last moves could have been, for instance

 Robert Pauli: Yes, of course, but balancing without captives is what I like (even if that should lead to an "ugly" rectangular board :-).